What is a prepaid plan ?

 How to get the best value

 First, understand the terminology, especially ‘Prepaid Expiry’.
-Then consider whether extras the phone companies have added recently like ‘data free streamed audio’ will sway your choice.
+Then consider whether extras the phone companies have added recently like ‘data free streamed video’ will sway your choice.
 Make sure you understand the good side and the not so good side of the prepaid product.
 Pick a plan from the prepaid range and finally, compare the phone companies’ plans.

 Step 1 : You need to know what a ‘plan EXPIRY’ is